Canada in Korea

 In total, 8 Royal Canadian Navy destroyers would see action during the three-year conflict.
 The RCN would be used to protect UN aircraft carriers, as well as to supply aid to onshore operations whenever possible.
 The Royal Canadian Air Force would be tasked primarily with shuttling supplies across the Pacific Ocean.
 On top of that, 22 RCAF pilots would fly in a select number of jet missions with the United States Air Force.

 For the Canadian ground forces, their time would be mostly spent patrolling the rough mountainous terrain of Korea where they did experience brief flashes of heavy hostilities.
-That being said, the Canadians did fight in a number of significant battles, including Kowang-San (Hill 355), Hill 187, and most notably, the Battle of Kapyong.
+That being said, the Canadians did fight in a number of significant battles, including Kowang-San (Hill 355), Hill 187, and most notably, the Battle of Kapyong (see our Kapyong article or our video).

 After months of push and pull along the Korean front, the fighting mostly stagnated at the 38th parallel (North latitude) in mid-1951.
 The Korean Armistice Agreement was signed by both sides on July 17th, 1953, and the Demilitarized Zone, an approximately 4-kilometre-wide buffer, was established along the battle front.
 To this date, no peace treaty has been signed and both sides remain technically at war.

-Photo (main): Private Heath Matthews of Charlie Company awaiting medical attention while stationed in Korea.
-(Credit: Paul E. Tomelin/Department of National Defence fonds/PA-128850)
+Main photo: Private Heath Matthews of Charlie Company awaiting medical attention while stationed in Korea (Credit: Paul E. Tomelin, DND/PA-128850).